-Presentation Standard tab.
-The values for the bounds of the message define the bounding box of colon (when UML 1.3 is selected in the drop-down).
+Standard tab.
+The values for the bounds of the message define the bounding box of the message.
+The Line field defines the arrow color.
+Increasing the Shadow size has an esthetically questionable effect.

 In the V0.18 release of ArgoUML changing the position of the message by editing the values of the Bounds field is possible, but will make only a temporary change to the position of the message, as described above.